 - Cognitive: taking your mind off driving.

-Reading or writing texts or emails while driving is especially dangerous, because it combines all three types of distraction.
+Reading or writing messages while driving is especially dangerous, because it combines all three types of distraction.
 Messaging takes the driver’s attention away from driving more frequently, and for longer periods, than other distractions.

 Using a mobile phone whilst driving has a significant effect on your ability to safely control the vehicle.
 It can: